CMU-17-214/f2025/assignments/hw3.md

   }
 }
 ```
 Note that the `jest.config.js` above assumes that you have a `test` subdirectory in the same directory as the config file, your tests are structured just like the `src` directory is structured (e.g., with subdirectories `cards`, `ordering`, etc.), and each test follows the convention of `<filename>.test.ts`.
-So, for example, you;d have `test/cards` directory containing `flashcard.test.ts`.
+So, for example, you'd have `test/cards` directory containing `flashcard.test.ts`.
 You can update the `testMatch` field to match your actual organization.
 If you run `npm test` and it fails to find any test files, chances are that your `testMatch` does not actually match how your tests are organized.

 ### Part 2: Specification-base testing (TypeScript)